SW999/nodejs2021q2/README.md

 # NodeJS Global Mentoring Program [2021Q2 BY PM1]

-## Task 4
+## Task 5

 ## Setup
 First of all, you need **Postgresql** DB installed on your machine.

-Next step.
+First step.
 Please create the .env file in project root with content:
 ```sh
 PORT="3000"
 DB_HOST="127.0.0.1"